dougalcaleb/instant-carousel/README.md

 Included is a ```settings.js``` file, which contains a simple template for a new Roundabout constructor.

-Settings do not need to be declared in any specific order
+Settings do not need to be declared in any specific order.

 <br/>